Step 1

 Step 5

-If there is a 'deferred' election on Wednesday 16 November:
+If there is a 'deferred' election:

 A new notice will appear in the Gazette Officielle listing the candidates, the location of the polling station(s) and the opening hours.